Punggol: Recreational facilities

 Located near Punggol Waterway Park beside Sam Kee LRT station on the Punggol LRT West Loop, the SAFRA Punggol Clubhouse is a five-storey recreational facility.
 Announced to be built in June 2014, the clubhouse caters to mainly NSmen and their families features an indoor water playground and a large eco-themed childcare centre.
 Completed in 2016, the clubhouse houses 10 F&B outlets such as themed restaurants, alfresco dining and quick-service outlets.
-Its other amenities includes a gym, bowling alley and a karaoke outlet.
+Its other amenities includes a gym, bowling alley, karaoke outlet and a lounge for members.
 Punggol Safra was officially opened on 24 April 2016.